 - Request promotional and informational materials from the National Office.
 Our office will send program materials to your D.C. or district offices to ensure you are equipped with the materials to be successful.

 - Make Congressional Award brochures available to youth in your district between the ages of 14 and 23.
 Keep Congressional Award materials displayed in both your Capitol Hill and district offices.

 - Include an item about the program in your next newsletter.
 Sample articles are available upon request.

-- Participate in the Congressional Award Gold Medal Ceremony held annually on Capitol Hill each June.
+- Participate in the Gold Medal Ceremony held annually on Capitol Hill each June.
 The last Gold Medal class was the largest in the program’s 40 year history, with 538 youth represented across 41 states.
 This is a prime opportunity to become further familiarized with the program and meet your constituents while their in the nation’s capital.

-- Send congratulatory letters to Congressional Award Earners or newly enrolled students to encourage them to reach their goals.
+- Send congratulatory letters to Congressional Award recipients or newly enrolled students to encourage them to reach their goals.

 There are youth in your district already participating in various programs and activities that can earn them a Congressional Award.
 Do not let them miss out on the recognition, scholarships, and opportunities this award can bring.
 Your community can benefit from the invaluable contribution Congressional Award participants make through their citizenship and service.

 The congressional toolkits are designed to help Members of Congress encourage Congressional Award participation among their constituents.
 These resources provide tools and best practices for promoting and presenting The Congressional Award.
 Click on the seals to download the appropriate toolkit.